carolzhou/multiPhATE2/README.md

 #### HOW TO SET UP MULTI-PHATE ON YOUR LOCAL MACHINE

 It is strongly recommended that you read through this narrative before installing multiPhATE, as you will find here complete installation instructions.
-Then, in the INSTALLATION CHECKLIST section (below) there is essentially a short summary of the procedure.
+Then, in the [INSTALLATION CHECKLIST](#installation-and-set-up-checklist) section (below) there is essentially a short summary of the procedure.

 First, create a working directory on your computer for running multiPhATE.
 Then, acquire the multiPhATE package from github.
 This can be done either by downloading a zip file directly from the multiPhATE repository, or by cloning the repository.
 The first method is recommended, but the second is certainly an option:

-=) To download the zip file:  Use a browser and navigate to https://github.com/carolzhou/multiPhATE2.
+   - To download the zip file:  Clone the repository from [https://github.com/carolzhou/multiPhATE2](https://github.com/carolzhou/multiPhATE2).
 Press the green button "Clone or download", and download the zip file.
 Then, unzip the package in your working (main execution "multiPhate") directory.

 ```
 $ cd myMultiphateDir

 $ unzip multiPhate2-master.zip
 ```

-=) To clone from github:  Acquire git from https://git-scm.com/downloads.
+   - To clone from github:  Acquire git from [https://git-scm.com/downloads](https://git-scm.com/downloads).
 Naviate to your working (main execution "multiPhATE") directory, and clone multiPhATE from the command line:

 ```
 $ git init